zpuckeridge/blog/content/blog/old-testament-law/index.md

 ## Introduction

-Recently, a friend of mine had a run in with people that claimed to be Christians that followed the Old Testament Law.
+Recently, a friend of mine had a run in with people that followed the Old Testament Law.
 They brought substantial evidence to the table that stood to prove that we, as Gentiles should not eat unclean meat or any food that has been sacrificed to idols.
 He believed them for a short time, but felt compelled to read up on the subject in a lot more detail and discovered that he had been mislead.

 First, let's get some context...
 In the early church, some of the earliest Gentile converts began joining Jewish believers in local fellowships.
 One of the earliest issues among these fellowships was the eating of meat sacrificed to idols.
 In Greco-Roman society idol worship was extremely popular and it was common for meat sold in the marketplace to have been sacrificed to a false god prior to its sale.
 Many Jews believed that partaking in the consumption of these meats would be some kind of "second-hand" idolatry.
 The conflict occurred when the Gentiles rejected the notion that such meat was tainted and many said that they could still eat meat sacrificed to idols without endorsing idolatry.